tyoung03/ezdb/README.md

 ```

 # Features:
-⋅⋅*By it's design, any number of clients can access the same data, using it for storge or client-to-client communcation.
+- By its design, any number of clients can access the same data, using it for storge or client-to-client communcation.
 The design is inherently threadsafe, though the database may change between client requests
-⋅⋅*You can configure how many attempts will be made for a given query.
+- You can configure how many attempts will be made for a given query.
 If the query still fails, an assert will be failed
-⋅⋅*You can access the database contents and even make simple modifications through a web browser, all with python-like assignments, for example:
+- You can access the database contents and even make simple modifications through a web browser, all with python-like assignments, for example:
   To show contents of all database (special command): http://127.0.0.1:5000/root ->
   {
     "data": {